tsykoduk/greg.nokes.name/to_be_cleaned/2005-09-13-diagnosis-cooties.md

 <p>1) Focus really hard
 2) Forget things really well
 3) Lie well
-4) Use lies to make funnys ("They just found out that ketchup is cancer causeing."
+4) Use lies to make funnies ("They just found out that ketchup is cancer causing."
 "Really??"
 "Noooo.
 Silly")
-5) Recall all sorts of strange facts (great at trivial pursuits and crainum)
+5) Recall all sorts of strange facts (great at trivial pursuits and cranium)
 6) Have fun!
 7) Enjoy myself even if I am not 'winning'</p>